 How profitable a bank is affects its long-term survivability.
-Earnings can be retained by the bank, increasing its capital buffer, or be used to address problematic loans, likely making the bank better able to withstand financial trouble.
-Losses, on the other hand, diminish a bank's ability to do those things.
+A bank can retain its earnings, boosting its capital buffer, or use them to address problematic loans, potentially making the bank more resilient in times of trouble.
+Conversely, losses take away from a bank's ability to do those things.

-American State Bank of Grygla scored 18 out of a possible 30 on Bankrate's earnings test, above the national average of 16.52.
+On Bankrate's test of earnings, American State Bank of Grygla scored 20 out of a possible 30, beating the national average of 15.12.

-The bank earned net income of $249,000 on total equity of $5.7 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 0.94 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $636,000 on total equity of $5.8 million.
+The bank experienced an annualized return on average assets, or ROA, of 1.21 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.